 Engaged research describes a wide range of non-discipline-specific, high-quality and rigorous research approaches and methodologies that share a common interest in collaborative engagement with the community, and aim to improve, understand or investigate an issue of public interest or concern, including societal challenges.
 Engaged research is advanced with community partners rather than for them.
 In this context, community refers to a range of research stakeholders, including public or professional service and product users, policy-makers, civil and civic society organisations, members of the public and other relevant stakeholders, including those most affected by the research topic.

-Other engagement resources at NUI Galway
+Other engagement resources at University of Galway

 The Community Knowledge Initiative (CKI) - The CKI aims to promote greater civic engagement through core academic activities, namely teaching, research and service at the levels of students, staff, courses, programmes and the institution as a whole.